 The kallisto and Salmon software tools align sequence reads to the transcriptome instead of the reference genome and produce estimated counts per transcript.
 Output from either tool can be input to edgeR via the tximport package, which produces gene-level estimated counts and an associated edgeR offset matrix.
-Alternatively, kallisto or Salmon output can be read directly into edgeR using the catchSalmon and catchKallisto functions if the intention is to conduct a transcript-level analysis.
+Alternatively, RSEM, kallisto or Salmon output can be read directly into edgeR using the catchRSEM, catchKallisto and catchSalmon functions if the intention is to conduct a transcript-level analysis.